ealcobaca/pymfe/examples/01_introductory_examples/README.txt

 Introductory Examples
 ---------------------

-Introductory examples for the pymfe package.
+Introductory examples for the PyMFE package.